hashptl/auto-annotated-portfolio/content/pages/index.md

     subtitle: you will find
     text: >
-      My writing samples, a few designs, prototypes, my final year college project from 2022, a section about me, an unusual amount of truisms
+      My writing samples, a few designs, prototypes, my final year college project from 2022, a section about me, an unusual amount of truisms and occasionally a few things that have inspired me.
     elementId: ''
     styles:
       self: